ghy99/DataVerse/src/ckanext-datasetform/README.md

         I will explain what we changed from the original `post` function from dataset.py.
         Instead of using package_update, i swapped it with package_patch. package_update was causing form inputs that were not filled in to be deleted.

+        We also allowed users to add more groups through the edit form, and add new resources for preview.
         '''

         get(self, package_type, data, errors, error_summary)